Windermere Circuit drive

 Leave the car park and turn right on the B5360.
 Continue for approx 1 mile through pleasant countryside and woodland to a T junction with the A592 where you turn left.
 After approx 0.8 miles, pass the prominent Beech Hill Hotel on the right and just after this is Beech Hill picnic site, also on the right.

 Coordinates: N 54.32014, W 2.94117

 Beech Hill picnic site has a small raised grassy area with picnic tables overlooking Windermere lake.
 There are good views towards the wooded hills on the opposite side of the lake and the central Lakeland mountains beyond.
 You can also access the lakeshore here where there is a small shingle beach inbetween trees, although it is down a steep footpath with many steps from the picnic area.
 Being a little out of the way, the picnic site is often relatively quiet and is a good place to enjoy the scenery.
-The car park is pay and display and has seasonal toilets but no other facilities.
+The large car park is pay and display and has seasonal toilets but no other facilities.
 Beech Hill hotel is next door.

 Turn right out of the car park on the A592.
 Just ahead is a large layby on the right with good views over the lake.
 The road continues through woodland towards Newby Bridge.
-Although the road is never far from the lake shore, the lake is mostly obscured from view by trees.
+Although you are never far from the lake, it is mostly obscured from view by trees.
 After approx 3 miles, the road approaches the end of the lake and the view opens up a little.
-Shortly on the right is Fell Foot park.
+Shortly on the right is the entrance gate to Fell Foot Park.

 Distance: 12.9 miles